 Progress indicator shows approximately what part of the operation is already complete.
 For file transfers, the indicator is more accurate when calculation of total transfer size is enabled.

 Target box shows target directory of the transfer (local for downloads, remote for uploads).
 For drag&drop downloads in temporary folder mode, WinSCP has no knowledge about the destination directory.
 In such case, the box will state “Temporary directory”.

 Time left shows time estimated till operation end.
 If calculation of total transfer size is disabled, Start time will be shown instead.
 Time elapsed shows time elapsed since operation started.

-Bytes transferred shows total number of bytes transferred in current operation.
+Bytes transferred shows the total number of bytes transferred in the current operation.

 Speed shows transfer speed in characters (bytes) per second.